 - Disability Benefits

-If you suffer from a disability that leaves you unable to perform the work you used to for more than 12 months, or your condition is expected to result in death, you may be eligible for SSD benefits.
+If you suffer from a disability that leaves you unable to perform the work you used to do for more than 12 months, or if your condition is expected to result in death, you may be eligible for SSD benefits.

 - Death Benefits

 You may be eligible for death benefits if you’re the surviving family member of a worker who held a job and worked for at least 10 years prior to his or her death.
-Benefits can be paid in one lump sum or monthly installments, and the amount paid is based on the Social Security retirement benefits your loved one would have been eligible to receive.
+Benefits can be paid in one lump sum or in monthly installments, and the amount paid is based on the Social Security retirement benefits your loved one would have been eligible to receive.

 - Spousal Benefits

 To receive spousal benefits, you must be a surviving spouse who is at least 62 years old.
 Exceptions apply if you’re caring for a disabled child or a child under the age of 16.
 If you’re divorced, you may also be eligible for benefits if you were married to someone eligible for SSD benefits for at least 10 years, you’re age 62 or older, and you’re currently unmarried.

 If you’re a parent who has worked and paid into Social Security and you’re receiving SSD benefits, your child may also be eligible for additional benefits.
 And if you’re a widow or widower receiving death benefits, your child may qualify for benefits in addition to the benefits you’re receiving.

 If you’re younger than age 65 and you’ve been approved for SSD benefits, you may be eligible for Medicare.
 In most cases, you must have been receiving SSD benefits for at least 24 months, although exceptions apply for those suffering from conditions such as Lou Gehrig’s disease (amyotrophic lateral sclerosis), kidney failure, or renal disease.